snordale/NothingButNet/README.md

 I think deep learning would be the most interesting, but there could be a data constraint.

 I leave the direction up to the AI, which should keep records of its performance and notes so that it can optimize its strategy.

+# Package Manager
+I use venv and pip3 to manage dependencies.

+# Database
+I use PostgreSQL.
+Don't delete any of the data in the database.

+# Data Sources
+I use Basketball Reference, ESPN, NBA.com, and Kaggle.